latest nhpb_banner 1__compressed2

 The Shelter Plus Care Program is for families and individuals with disabilities.
 They can also gain support services, possible funds for paying rent, and more.
 There are also government benefit programs for the disabled in Georgia.

 Prescription assistance and vouchers may also be offered from Central Savannah River Area Economic Opportunity Authority (CSRA EOA, Inc).
-The non-profit provides free or low cost medications for low income, uninsured participants who meet certain pharmaceutical company and agency guidelines.
+They remain available for uninsured residents meeting federal income guidelines, allowing them to receive essential medications at little or no cost through partnerships with participating pharmaceutical programs.

 The Economic Opportunity Authority housing counseling and case management programs

-The Way Home is a form of matched savings program.
-This particular resource will provide those who qualify matching grants on the money they save.
-All funds will need to be used to pay for a home purchase or closing costs.
-This is available in Burke, Columbia, Richmond, McDuffie, Warren, and Wilkes counties.
+• The Way Home is a form of matched savings program.
+This particular resource will provide those who qualify matching grants on the money they save

 Contact information for and how to apply to Central Savannah River Area Economic Opportunity Authority